Advent

 Each year, for the four weeks leading up to Christmas, Wayfare editors curate content around four traditional Advent themes: hope, peace, joy, and love.
 You can find links to these offerings below, along with our thoughts on the meaning of the Advent season, and meditations for Christmas Eve by Tyler Johnson.

-To receive Advent offerings in your inbox, first be sure you are subscribed, then click here and select “Holy Days.”
-To submit work to be considered for publication during Advent 2025, please see our call for submissions below.
+To submit Advent-related work to be considered for publication, please see our call for submissions below.

 Wayfare Advent Submissions

-Wayfare seeks personal essays; art; poetry; reflections on film, scripture, art, music; prayers; practices; short fiction; profiles and more for our 2025 Advent series.
-Deadline for first drafts: February 28, 2025
+Wayfare seeks personal essays; art; poetry; reflections on film, scripture, art, music; prayers; practices; short fiction; profiles and more for our Advent series.

 What is Advent?